cogsec-collaborative/AMITT/counters_index.md

 </tr>
 <tr>
 <td><a href="counters/C00070.md">C00070</a></td>
+<td>Block access to disinformation resources</td>
-<td>Block access to platform.
-DDOS an attacker.</td>
+<td>Resources = accounts, channels etc.  Block access to platform.
+DDOS an attacker.

-<td>TA02*: DDOS at the critical time (ie. midterm-2018 elections DDOS against troll farms) to deny an adversary's time-bound objective.
+TA02*: DDOS at the critical time (ie. midterm-2018 elections DDOS against troll farms) to deny an adversary's time-bound objective.

 T0008: A quick response to a proto-viral story will affect it's ability to spread and raise questions about their legitimacy.